TuckerDane/capstone/README.md

-# Adventure Game
+# Adventure

 ## Description
-This is an adventure game.
+This is an adventure.